CalLavicka/c0-vscode-extension/README.md

 For more information on getting started with this extension at CMU for 15-122, see [this presentation](https://docs.google.com/presentation/d/1Y3T15cJWumS-a0lOQwwyOhLMF6Yz7YBsbGfrZ0EmaZM/edit?usp=sharing)

+## Issues

+If you run into any problems with the extension, have a feature request, or have any other feedback, please let ua know on our [issues page](https://github.com/CalLavicka/c0-vscode-extension/issues)

 ## Usage

 The extension will activate when opening a C0/C1 file.
 To select the C0 theme, press CMD+SHIFT+P or CTRL+SHIFT+P, type "color theme", and select C0-light or C0-dark